 Teasing the Image from the Noise

 What is “too much information”?
 Too much information is both outcomes, superimposed.
 The dead cat and the alive cat, stacked on top of each other.
-Like seeing in a concave mirror.

 What is “too little information”?
 Too little information is either/or.
 The cat is dead, or the cat is alive.
-Like seeing in a convex mirror.

-The truth is neither “both, superimposed” nor is it “either/or.”
+Both of these perspectives, I believe, are wrong.
+The truth is neither “both, superimposed” nor “either/or.”

 It is “both, parallel.”